-3.-It is called a Filling (Acts ii., 4), which results in self being dethroned, and Christ taking its place.
-Christ takes the whole being under His control, and from the throne of the heart rules over the will, the mind, the desires, the affections, the motives, and the passions.
-God is within the man, and he dwells in God.
-He has conscious fellowship with the living Triune God.
+3. It is called a Filling (Acts 2:4), which results in there being no room in the life for anyone but Him.
+He takes the whole being under His control, and from the throne of the heart becomes the Lord and life of the will, the mind, the desires, the affections, the motives, and the passions.
+In such a man the Lord Jesus tells us that the Father, the Son, and the Holy Spirit dwell (John 14: 23, 20, 17); and he may have fellowship with them (I John I: 3).
 He experiences the constraining power of divine love.
 He rejoices with joy that is unspeakable and full of glory.
 He has a peace that passes understanding.
-And his fiery zeal constrains him at all times to seek and to save the lost.
+And his fiery zeal constrains him at all times to seek the lost, and lead them to the Saviour.

 Such is the blessing offered to all.
-God's desire and counsel and command to us is to enter in and to possess all this glorious inheritance.
-Shall I obey?
+God's desire and counsel and command to us is to enter in and possess all this glorious inheritance.
+Shall I obey ?